kapucoin/kapu-explorer/README.md

-# Ark Blockchain Explorer
+# Kapu Blockchain Explorer

-Ark Explorer version 0.2.0 works in conjunction with the Ark Core API.
+Kapu Explorer version 0.2.0 fork Ark Explorer works in conjunction with the Ark Core API.
 It uses Redis for caching data and Freegeoip to parse IP geo-location data.

 [![Build Status](https://travis-ci.org/ArkEcosystem/Ark-explorer.svg?branch=development)](https://travis-ci.org/ArkEcosystem/Ark-explorer)

 ## Prerequisites

-These programs and resources are required to install and run Ark Explorer
+These programs and resources are required to install and run Kapu Explorer

 - Nodejs v6.9.2 or higher (<https://nodejs.org/>) -- Nodejs serves as the underlying engine for code execution.